rhiot/rhiot/iot/readme.md

 #### Logging heartbeat

 By default Camel gateway sends the heartbeat event to the application log.
+Logging heartbeats are useful when verifying that gateway is still running by looking into the application log files.
 The name of the logger is `Heartbeat` and the message is `Ping!`.

 #### MQTT heartbeat

 Camel IoT gateway can send the heartbeat events to the data center using the MQTT protocol.
+MQTT heartbeats are useful when verifying that gateway is still running and connected to the backend services deployed into the data center.

-In order to enable the MQTT-based heartbeats set the `camellabs.iot.gateway.heartbeat.mqtt` environment variable to `true`.
+In order to enable the
+MQTT-based heartbeats set the `camellabs.iot.gateway.heartbeat.mqtt` environment variable to `true`.
 Just as demonstrated on the snippet below: